raykrishardi/FibbageSwift/README.md

 Swift implementation of Fibbage 3 game by Jackbox Games

 TODO:
-1. Need to implement winner screen
-2. Need to cleanup code
+1. Cleanup code
-3. May need to improve code using listener instead of timer to reduce number of CRUD
+2. May need to improve code using listener instead of timer to reduce number of CRUD